-But since both Searle and Locke stress the arbitrariness with which human beings freely create their social norms by collective consent through speech, we might wonder whether this denies that there is any natural foundation or standard for judging our moral ideas.
+But since both Searle and Locke stress the arbitrariness with which human beings freely create their social norms by collective consent through speech, we have to wonder whether this denies that there is any natural foundation or standard for judging our moral ideas.
 And if so, wouldn't this contradict Locke's claim that there is a natural law knowable by natural human reason and Searle's claim that human rights are rooted in human nature, which suggest a natural standard rather than arbitrary creation?

 Locke says that while mixed modes are made "very arbitrarily," they are not made "without reason" or "at random" (III.5.3, 6-7).
-Although our moral ideas are not copied from nature, they are made by human beings for the purpose of communicating standards of conduct that facilitate human social life, and the requirements of such a life are shaped by the natural desires and inclinations of human beings.
-The ultimate standard for judging social norms is whether they satisfy the natural human pursuit of happiness (I.2.3; III.21.42-73).
+Although our moral ideas are not copied from nature, they are made by human beings for the purpose of communicating standards of conduct that facilitate human social life; and the requirements of such a life are shaped by the natural desires and inclinations of human beings.
+The ultimate natural standard for judging social norms is whether they satisfy the natural human pursuit of happiness (I.2.3; III.21.42-73).
 In that way, human nature does set standards for our moral ideas.

-So, for example, if human beings say that killing a human being is murder, but killing a sheep is not, this distinction is not simply discovered by looking at the natural world.
-But this moral distinction is made by human beings to serve the natural desire of human beings to preserve their lives and to punish those that threaten them (III.5.5-6; FT, 86-88; ST, 7-11).
+So, for example, if human beings say that intentionally killing an innocent human being is murder, but killing a sheep is not, this distinction is not simply discovered by just looking at human beings and sheep.
+This moral distinction is made by human beings to serve the natural desire of human beings to preserve their lives and to punish those that threaten them (III.5.5-6; FT, 86-88; ST, 7-11).
 And if we distinguish the killing of a father or mother as worse than killing others, it's because of the different heinousness of the crime that demands a distinct punishment that fits the crime (III.5.7).
 Similarly, if we create the idea of an incest taboo, it's because human beings naturally express moral disgust in response to incest, although there will be cultural variation in how incest is defined based on variable kinship systems.